-1. You can record directly into Altered Studio by clicking the Record button (Record Button Icon) on the upper left side of Altered Studio.
-This will start the recording immediately, as indicated by the appearance of the “Recording in progress” panel on Altered Studio
+1. You can record directly into Altered Studio by clicking the Record button (microphone icon) on the upper left side of Altered Studio.
+This will start the recording immediately, as indicated by the appearance of the “Recording in progress” panel.

-2. To stop the recording click either the Record button again, or Stop Recording in the “Recording in progress” panel, or by pressing the keyboard Spacebar
+2. To stop the recording click the Record button again, or click Stop Recording in the “Recording in progress” panel, or you can simply press the keyboard Spacebar.

-4. After the recording is complete, a second layer called Recording Cleanup will be added to the History with mixing options and Remove DC Offset.
-This setting will centre the waveform around the zero amplitude line.
+4. After the recording is complete, a second layer called Recording Cleanup will be added to the History with mixing options.
+The Remove DC Offset setting will centre the waveform around the zero amplitude line.

 5. Recorded files are not saved automatically and any unsaved files will be lost when Altered Studio is closed.
-We recommend that you save any recordings which you wish to keep using the File / Save command to create a new Altered project file.
-See section XXX below for more details on saving and exporting files.
+We recommend that you save any recordings that you wish to keep using the File / Save command to create a new Altered project file.
+Refer to Saving and Exporting Files for more information.

 Tips for Best Recording Performance

-7. When recording into Altered Studio (or another program to then edit in Altered Studio) take care to follow the tips below.
+2. When recording into Altered Studio (or into another program for editing in Altered Studio) take care to follow the tips below.

-11. Don’t allow your recording to clip or distort.
-If you can adjust the gain setting on your microphone, use this to avoid clipping and distortion.
+6. Don’t allow your recording to peak, clip or distort.
+Adjust the gain setting on your microphone or external interface to avoid clipping and distortion.